younata/rosobjc/README.md

 I'm providing it under the same BSD license that ROS is under, to encourage others to adopt and use it.
 There is also an example (iOS) application that I wrote, which you can download on the app store, and has the source code here, it basically behaves like rostopic.

-This framework uses the RO (RosObjc) prefix for all classes and files, with the exception of rosobjc.h
+This framework uses the ROS prefix for all classes and files, with the exception of rosobjc.h

 To compile a static library under iOS, select the "rosobjc-ios" target.